-References: Referral response from the California Department of Conservation dated February 26, 2014; Stanislaus County Agricultural Element1; Stanislaus County Zoning Ordinance; California State Department of Conservation Farmland Mapping and Monitoring Program - Stanislaus County Farmland 2006; and the Stanislaus County General Plan and Support Documentation1.
+References: Applicant information; Stanislaus County Agricultural Element1; Stanislaus County Zoning Ordinance; The California State Department of Conservation Farmland Mapping and Monitoring Program - Stanislaus County Farmland 2012; and the Stanislaus County General Plan and Support Documentation1.

 III.
-AIR QUALITY Where available, the significance criteria established by the applicable air quality management or air pollution control district may be relied upon to make the following determinations.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Conflict with or obstruct implementation of the applicable air quality plan? x b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation? х c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)?
-X d) Expose sensitive receptors to substantial pollutant concentrations? x e) Create objectionable odors affecting a substantial number of people? х
+AIR QUALITY Where available, the significance criteria established by the applicable air quality management or air pollution control district may be relied upon to make the following determinations Would the project: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Conflict with or obstruct implementation of the applicable air quality plan? x b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation? Х c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? х d) Expose sensitive receptors to substantial pollutant concentrations?
+X e) Create objectionable odors affecting a substantial number of people?
+X

-Discussion: The project site is within the San Joaquin Valley Air Basin which has been classified as "severe non-attainment" for ozone and respirable particulate matter (PM-10) as defined by the Federal Clean Air Act.
+Discussion: The project site is within the San Joaquin Valley Air Basin, which has been classified as "severe non-attainment" for ozone and respirable particulate matter (PM-10) as defined by the Federal Clean Air Act.
 The San Joaquin Valley Air Pollution Control District (SJVAPCD) has been established by the State in an effort to control and minimize air pollution.
 As such, the District maintains permit authority over stationary sources of pollutants.

 The primary source of air pollutants generated by this project would be classified as being generated from "mobile" sources.
 Mobile sources would generally include dust from roads, farming, and automobile exhausts.
-Mobile sources are generally regulated by the Air Resources Board of the California EPA which sets emissions for vehicles and acts on issues regarding cleaner burning fuels and alternative fuel technologies.
+Mobile sources are generally regulated by the Air Resources Board of the California Environmental Protection Agency (EPA) which sets emission standards for vehicles and acts on issues regarding cleaner burning fuels and alternative fuel technologies.
 As such, the District has addressed most criteria air pollutants through basin wide programs and policies to prevent cumulative deterioration of air quality within the Basin.
-An Early Consultation referral was sent to the District regarding this project and no response was received.